nemoarchive/documentation/scorch_data_access.md

 ## Requesting additional human subject metadata

-The data dictionary for fields collect at NeMO for SCORCH data can be found here ([human](), [nonhuman]()).
+The data dictionary for fields collect at NeMO for SCORCH data can be found here ([human subject level CVs](https://docs.google.com/spreadsheets/d/1-vwK_3tTUby6dvEK2ZomtnnI0W8tJKwF-YI0ywL8V8o/edit#gid=945951358), [nonhuman subject level CVs](https://docs.google.com/spreadsheets/d/1QnxfdijS-dwtlJyy1uBn97nUArGgkpBxTbaO4Vl5nRM/edit#gid=1905044666)).
 In the case of certain tissue banks such as NNTC, the source tissue bank may have additional metadata of interest.
 To see the source where a human donor or nonhuman subject was obtained from, you can add the filter subject source to the portal facet display.
 In particular, human samples obtained from nntc (nntc.org) have extensive metadata available beyond what is displayed at NeMO.
 Requests for access to this additional metadata can be submitted at [nntc.org](https://nntc.org/form/contact).

 ## More information/ user help